pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 --timeout general option
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The value of ``--timeout\-t`` general option is an integer that defines the client side timeout in seconds.
-The pywbem client includes a timeout mechansim that closes a WBEM connection if there was no activity for time period defined by this value.
-Setting the value to zero.
+The value of the ``--timeout\-t`` general option is an integer that defines the client side timeout in seconds.
+The pywbem client includes a timeout mechanism that closes a WBEM connection if there is no response to a request to the WBEM server in the time defined by this value by this value.
 Pywbemcli defaults to a predefined timeout (normally 30 seconds) if this option is not defined.

 .. _`--no-verify general option`: